EBISPOT/hancestro/src/ontology/README-editors.md

 The value of the "Tag version" field MUST be

-    X.Y
+    vYYYY-MM-DD

-where X represents the major version number and Y the minor version number.
-For patch releases (eg non-label typo corrections or bug fixes), the version number should be X.Y.Z where Z represents the patch number.
+where YYYY-MM-DD is the date of the release day

-Release title should be `HANCESTRO release X.Y`, optionally followed by a title (e.g. "january release")
+Release title should be `HANCESTRO release vYYYY-MM-DD`, optionally followed by a title indicating the main change in the release (e.g. "Hierarchy refactoring")

 Then click "publish release"